I-NERGY/DeepTSF/README.md

 ### Parameters of the pipeline
 * ```resolution``` (mandatory), the resolution that all datasets will use.
 If this is not the resolution of a time series, then it is resampled to use that resolution.
 In case of single timeseries, all prepprocessing is done in this resolution.
 In other words resampling is done before prosocessing.
 In case of multiple timeseries however, the resolution is infered from load_raw_data.
 All preprosessing is done using the infered resolution and then afterwards resampling is performed.

-#DONE change default to use start and finish?
 * ```year_range``` (default None), the years to use from the datasets (inclusive).
 All values outside of those dates will be dropped.

 * ```time_covs``` (default false), whether to add time covariates to the time series.
 If true, then the following time covariates will be added as future covariates: